Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Introduction

-We consider the alternating optimization in various divergence-minimizing and IPM-based GAN formulations, retaining the functional form of the optimal discriminator, and analyze the generator loss function through the lens of {\it variational calculus}.
-Considering the family of \(f\)-GANs, we show that minimizing the \(f\)-divergence results in an optimal generator which, given the optimal discriminator, minimizes the error between the score (the gradient of the log-probability) of the target data distribution, and the score of the generator's push-forward distribution.
-This permits interpreting the \(f\)-GANs as performing score-matching.
-Owing to the score-matching link, our divergence-minimizing approach is entitled {\it ScoreGAN}.
+In this paper, we analyze the links between GAN optimization and score-based diffusion, and provide a principled approach to applying IPM-GAN discriminator guidance for diffusion models.
+The contributions of this paper are along two axes -- GANs and diffusion models.

-Considering gradient-regularized Wasserstein GAN losses, we show that the optimal generator is the one that minimizes a {\it smoothed} score-matching difference term, where the scores are conditioned by means of the kernel associated with the RKHS from which the IPM discriminator is drawn, akin to noise conditioned score networks (NCSN)~\citep{NCSN19}.
-Futher, we show that, in IPM GANs, the {\it smoothed score-matching} formulation is equivalent to one of minimizing a flow induced by the gradient field of a kernel.
-The kernel-flow based formulation is referred to as {\it FloWGAN}.
-These results can be seen as a generalization of Sobolev descent~\citep{SobolevDescent19}, MMD-Flows~\citep{MMDFlow19} and MonoFlows~\citep{MonoFlow23}.
-A visualization of the generator loss landscape in ScoreGANs and FloWGANs, juxtaposed with the score of the data is presented in Figure~\ref{Fig_ScoreDemo}.
-The results showcase a fundamental connection between the various GAN, score-based and flow-based generative models.
+First, considering the GAN optimization setting, we draw parallels between the generator optimization in IPM-GANs and score-based diffusion.
+Using {\it Variational Calculus}, we show that the generator optimality condition in IPM-GANs closely resembles the score-matching condition seen in diffusion models.
+We extend the analysis of~\cite{fGANsScores23} to the optimization of the generator loss in IPM-GANs, given the optimal discriminator.
+We show that the optimal generator in these settings minimizes a {\it smoothed score-matching} term, where the scores are conditioned by means of the kernel associated with the reproducing kernel Hilbert space (RKHS) from which the IPM discriminator is drawn, akin to noise-conditioned score networks (NCSN)~\citep{NCSN19}.
+That is, given an IPM-GAN, there exists a kernel associated with it's RKHS, and therefore, a corresponding kernel-smoothed score-matching formulation.
+Further, we show that, in IPM-GANs, the {\it smoothed score-matching} formulation is equivalent to minimizing a flow induced by the gradient field of a kernel function (\textbf{cf. Section~\ref{Sec:WGANs}}).
+These results can be viewed as a generalizations of Sobolev descent~\citep{SobolevDescent19}, MMD-Flows~\citep{MMDFlow19} and MonoFlows~\citep{MonoFlow23}.
+Leveraging these insights, we employ the closed-form IPM-GAN discriminator guidance in score-based diffusion.

-As a proof of concept, we validate training GANs with score-matching and flow-minimizing costs, using results from normalizing flows~\citep{NF21} and NCSNs~\citep{NCSN19} on unimodal and multimodal Gaussians, and latent-space matching on image, akin to Wasserstein autoencoders~\citep{WAE18} and latent diffusion~\citep{LDM21}.
-To demonstrate the interplay between GANs and score-based approaches, we also present experiments on generating images by replacing the score network with the gradient of the kernel in a Langevin sampler.